Shakeskeyboarde/vite-plugin-data/packages/plugin/README.md

 ## Adding Watch Patterns

 Sometimes your data loaders may depend on other files.
 If those other files change, the data loader should also be considered changed for the purposes of HMR.
-You can provide watch patterns (globs) using a configuration comment in the data file.
+You can provide watch patterns (globs) using a configuration comment in the data loader.
 All paths must use forward slashes.
-Relative paths are relative to the data file containing the comment.
+Relative paths are relative to the data loader containing the comment.

 ```ts
 /* vite-plugin-data {